About

 As humans, we are wired for connection.
 A newborn’s eyesight is developed to see exactly the distance between her eyes and her parents’ — not the hands that hold her nor the body that feeds her, but the eyes, the gateway to relationship.
 From the very beginning, we are built to connect.

 Relational therapy recognizes the profound impact that our early lives and relationships (with our families, peers, or society at large) have on our sense of goodness, our experience of safety, and how we show up for others.
-Similarly, when you are part of a therapeutic alliance where you can bring your whole self — a space that holds your joy, grief, anger, confusion, and hope with compassion, curiosity, and genuine acceptance — healing, growth, and transformation become possible.
+It also views the therapeutic relationship as a living space - one where new ways of being can gently take shape.
+When you are part of a therapeutic alliance where you can bring your whole self — a space that holds your joy, grief, anger, confusion, and hope with compassion, curiosity, and genuine acceptance — healing, growth, and transformation become possible, not just through insight or tools, but through experience.

 Clients who work with me describe my style as compassionate, genuine, exploratory, and creative, while also able to hold and work with the complexities of your experience with professional competency to help you meet your therapeutic goals.